neurosimata/seizy_ml/docs/tutorial.md

 ```
 python cli.py predict
 ```
-- Here model predictions will be generated using the GNB model.
+- Here selected features will be extracted and model predictions will be generated using the selected model from [training](trainining.md).

 6) **Verify seizures and adjust seizure boundaries.**
 - This will launch a prompt to allow for file selection for verification.